evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-01/readme.md

 Note, because Azure Log Analytics, Azure Container Registry, Azure KeyVault and APIM instance name are global resource and are part of global DNS, they have to be uniquely named.
 I suggest we prefix them by using your short name.

+If you want to learn and provision resources yourself, follow the set of commands described in this task.
+If you don't want to copy-paste all commands, feel free to use the script, located at `02-aks-advanced-configuration\scripts\01-provision-base-resources.sh` (which contains all below commands).

 ```bash
 WS_PREFIX='iac-ws2'
 YOUR_NAME='<USE YOUR NAME>'                 # I am using "evg"